easybiblabs/vagrant-logs/README.md

 Do not use this command in a directory with a Vagrantfile which requires the plugin.
 Vagrant does _always_ include the Vagrantfile, and therefore will fail before installation because of the missing plugin.
 Just ```cd``` somewhere else and retry the command, maybe from your homedir?

 ## Usage

+This plugin does not have any parameters - its sole use case is to output various debugging info.
+Sources of the debug data is specified in `Vagrantfile`, see example below.

+### Standard usage
+`vagrant logs` outputs all log info in the terminal.

 ### Gist upload